BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1asciiart.md

 ---
 ASCII art

-Create a new Replit project.
+Create a new Java project.
 In that one project, complete **six** of the following Java exercises.

 ## Part 1
 Choose 1 of either: E1.2 or E1.3